-The Other 3 Billion
+The Other Three Billion

-With this infrastructure capability in place, there are those that are ready to share the gospel and disciple the nations.
+There are Christ-followers who are ready to share the gospel and disciple the nations once this infrastructure is in place.
 It is not too far a stretch to imagine the scripture of Habakkuk 2:14.
 “For the earth will be filled with the knowledge of the glory of the LORD as the waters cover the sea.”

 Nelson Malwitz, MissionNext Founder

 Nelson is the generic Evangelical baby-boomer.
 Born in 1946, raised in the C&MA and attended Urbana ’67 in college.
 He holds an MS degree in Chemical Engineering and worked in R&D positions in American industry for 33 years.
 Nelson is an inventor with formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) and served in many leadership capacities of what is now one of the largest Evangelical churches in New England.
 In 1998 Nelson founded the Finishers Project, now MissionNext, and serves in program development.
 Locally he attends a Torah study and is chairman of the sewer commission to serve among unchurched leaders.